karx/karx.github.io/computeTheory/README.md

-## Computes that you like
+## Computes that you like:
-This abstraction really is amazing.
+This abstraction of 'compute systems' really is amazing and helpful here.
+Helps define/identify tasks that align and help you acheive state of flow.